5 Signs that You are Feeling Unsupported with Your Chronic Illness

 Have you experienced any of these thoughts/beliefs?
 If so, you are not alone.

 You may actually be in circles of people where these messages and beliefs are encouraged, but ask yourself these questions: Do these beliefs encourage me to take care of myself?
 Do these messages make me feel like an idiot or a failure most times?

 Comparisons are not helpful for anyone with a chronic illness.
 Instead your life becomes more meaningful and functional when you define what it needs to look like for YOU.
-Read my blog post to learn more on how to overcome damaging beliefs with a chronic illness.
+Some additional adjustments to consider when living with a chronic illness can help you overcome damaging beliefs with a chronic illness.